daKmoR/testing-workflow-for-web-components/README.md

 For more details please see [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).

-I think that's now enough about comparing dom trees - it's time for a change :)
+I think that's now enough about comparing dom trees...
+It's time for a change :hugs:

 ### Code coverage